sagarbehere/fireproof-api-playground/docs/Fireproof Typescript Tutorial.md

   - `undefined` or `null` (document will be excluded from the index)
   - If the map function returns an object like `{id: doc._id, title: doc.title}`, it will throw an error because complex objects cannot be encoded as keys.

-Notice that in all the query results seen so far, here has been a property named `"value: null"` (or, in some cases `"row": null`).
+Notice that in all the query results seen so far, here has been a property named `"value: null"`.
 Let's demystify that now.
-TODO: Clean up this statement after a better understanding of when value: is returned and when row: is returned.

 ### Queries that utilize emit()

 So far, we have only used map functions that take a single argument, which is `doc: DocWithId<T>`.
 However, map functions can take a second argument as seen in the signature of the map function:  `export type MapFn<T extends DocTypes> = (doc: DocWithId<T>, emit: EmitFn) => DocFragment | unknown;`

 This second argument is a function of type `EmitFn` which has the signature `type EmitFn = (k: IndexKeyType, v?: DocFragment) => void;` i.e. it is a function that takes two arguments with the second one being optional.
 Let's explore all this with examples that will make matters more clear.

+TODO document the main use case for `emit` is when you want to `emit` differently based on conditional logic and document data, or when you want to emit more than once from a document.
+Eg emit once for each author or tag in a document.

 ```typescript
 const queryResult = await db.query((doc: TodoItem, emit) => { emit (doc.title, doc.tags) }, {includeDocs: false});